 That opens the doors to a host of other questions, however.
-We've seen PS4 games as large as 100GB (Red Dead Redemption 2), and while SSD prices have come down a lot in the last year, I doubt we're going to see a 2TB SSD in the PS5—and even 1TB is asking a lot.
+We've seen PS4 games as large as 100GB (Red Dead Redemption 2), and while the best SSD prices have come down a lot in the last year, I doubt we're going to see a 2TB SSD in the PS5—and even 1TB is asking a lot.
 Still 1TB could happen, but something else that could happen is an SSD caching system.
 Stuff a 64GB or even 128GB hyper-speed M.2 drive next to a 2TB HDD, and hardware caching algorithms could keep the important files on the SSD while streaming less critical stuff like video and audio off a hard drive.

 Or maybe Sony just kills the HDD and goes with a large SSD.
 It's not out of the question, considering you can routinely find 1TB-class SSDs for around $100 these days.
 By the time the PS5 arrives, presumably fall of 2020, prices should be even lower.
 Plus economies of scale come into play—Sony will sell tens of millions of PS5 units over the coming years, giving it massive buying power when it comes to picking up NAND for cheap.